foliojs/pdfkit/docs/vector.coffee.md

        .rect(250, 100, 50, 50)
        .stroke()

-The output of this example, with some text labeling each style, looks like this.
+The output of this example looks like this.

 ![3](images/line_styles.png "220")